adamfoneil/Dapper.Repository/README.md

 {
 }

-// lastly, create a context object that provides access to all your repositories public MyContext : SqlServerContext
+// lastly, create a context object that provides access to all your repositories.
+// this is what you'd inject in your IoC container and access throughout your application public MyContext : SqlServerContext
 {
     public MyContext(string connectionString, IUserBase user) : base(connectionstring, user)